jedisct1/libsodium/README.markdown

 In order to pick the fastest working implementation of each primitive, NaCl performs tests and benchmarks at compile-time.
-Unfortunately, the resulting library is not garanteed to work on different hardware.
+Unfortunately, the resulting library is not guaranteed to work on different hardware.

 Sodium only ships portable reference implementations.